Stormwater Management

 Stormwater management can be a huge business opportunity for landscape contractors.
 Find out how you can capitalize on this overlooked service.

-Some industry experts estimate that 97% of all existing homes have a recognizable stormwater management issue but only 30% of those issues are addressed.
-This means a large business opportunity exists for landscape contractors to offer stormwater management services.
+Industry experts estimate that 97% of all existing homes have a recognizable stormwater management issue but only 30% of those issues are addressed.
+Stormwater management services offer an opportunity for landscape contractors to enter the drainage market.

-Getting into the business isn't difficult; however it's important to be knowledgeable.
-Many homeowners start stormwater management projects but most aren't completed for three reasons:
+Getting into the business isn't difficult; however, it's important to be knowledgeable.
+Many homeowners start stormwater drainage projects, but most aren't completed for three reasons:

 - The homeowner thinks the cost is too high.

-Here's what landscape contractors need to know to begin offering stormwater management services and address this significant customer need.
+Here's what you need to know to begin offering stormwater management services and address this significant customer need.
+Learn more about common issues and solutions here: Introduction to Stormwater Management and Drainage (siteone.com)

 Know the Local Regulations

 There are currently no federal regulations on residential stormwater management.
-Most if not all regulations exist at the local level.
-Check with your local issuing authority to ask about regulations regarding permeability.
+Most, if not all, regulations exist at the local level.
+Check with your local issuing authority to ask about regulations regarding permeability and runoff water.

 Gain Knowledge

-NDS, a leading supplier of water drainage solutions, offers an excellent video series on water management and that's a great place to start.
-Once you have a basic understanding SiteOne offers water management courses as part of SiteOne University available through local SiteOne stores.
-Courses are available in the off-season and come to you courses may be available to larger contractors.
+NDS, a leading supplier of drainage solutions, offers an excellent video series on water management and that's a great place to start.
+Once you have a basic understanding SiteOne offers drainage courses as part of SiteOne University available through local SiteOne stores.
 To learn how to expand your business with drainage, visit this section of our site to watch educational videos.

 Prepare for the Busy Season